chijason99/Xiangqi-Core/README.md

 - **Fluent API**: Provides a fluent API for easy configuration and initialization of game instances.
 - **Game State Management**: Easily manage game states, including piece positions, turn tracking, and game outcome detection.
-- **Parsing of Move Notations**: Supports parsing of move notations in UCCI, Chinese, and English, allowing for versatile game command inputs.
+- **Parsing of Move Notations**: Supports parsing of move notations in UCCI, Simplified Chinese, Traditional Chinese, and English, allowing for versatile game command inputs.
 - **Move Validation**: Validate player moves, ensuring moves adhere to the rules of Xiangqi.
-- **Utility Functions**: A collection of utility functions for piece and board management, including piece movement simulation and position checking.
+- **Image Generation**: Generate customizable images of the game board for visual representation.
+- **GIF Generation**: Generate customizable GIFs of the game for visual representation.
+- **PGN Generation**: Generate PGN strings and files for game records.
+- **Dpxq Game Record Parsing**: Import a game from dpxq.com using the Dpxq game record format.
+- **Randomisation of Board Position**: Randomise the board position based on the current FEN or custom piece counts.
+- **Move Translations**: Translate moves between different move notations.
+- **Dependency Injection**: Utilize the library with dependency injection in your applications.

 ## Installation